A Diffusive Classification Loss for Learning Energy-based Generative Models: Preliminary

 \paragraph{Boltzmann Generators.} Boltzmann Generators (BGs) \citep{Noe2019boltzmann} aim to transform a trained generative model into an effective sampler for a target Boltzmann distribution $\pi$, whose energy is known up to a constant.
 By exploiting density surrogates learned from a limited set of biased samples, BGs enable unbiased (or asymptotically exact) estimation of expectations under $\pi$ through reweighting and/or Markov corrections.
 While early BG approaches primarily relied on classical techniques such as importance sampling and MCMC, recent work shows that, in the context of DMs or SIs, one can instead leverage annealed and sequential methods such as AIS \citep{Zhang2024efficient, Zhang2025efficient}, SMC \citep{Phillips2024particle} and RE \citep{zhang2025acceleratedparalleltemperingneural}.
 The central idea is to exploit the sequence of intermediate model densities $(\ptheta_t)_t$ to decompose the sampling task into a series of easier transitions bridging a simple base distribution and the target $\pi$.

-\paragraph{Compositionality.} Accurate energy estimation also enables training-free compositional operations between generative models.
+\paragraph{Compositionality.} Accurate energy estimation enables training-free compositional operations between generative models.
 Recent work shows that multiple diffusion models trained on different targets can be combined to form new models of their mixtures or products.
-Such constructions can be sampled using score-only methods like AIS \citep{skreta2025feynmankac, skreta2025the}, or more powerful schemes that exploit both scores and energies, including annealed Langevin dynamics \citep{du2023reduce, lee2023guiding, zhu2024learning}, SMC \citep{thornton2025controlled,he2025rneplugandplaydiffusioninferencetime}, and RE \citep{he2025crepecontrollingdiffusionreplica}.
+Such constructions can be sampled using advanced methods, including AIS \citep{skreta2025feynmankac, skreta2025the}, annealed Langevin dynamics \citep{du2023reduce, lee2023guiding, zhu2024learning}, SMC \citep{thornton2025controlled,he2025rneplugandplaydiffusioninferencetime}, and RE \citep{he2025crepecontrollingdiffusionreplica}.